-For some, shopping for holiday gifts is a fun challenge, perhaps even akin to some sportz thing, complete with a playbook and special shoes, or a plan for stalking eBay to snag an impossible-to-find toy.
-But for others, the thought of filling your cart to the brim year after year can be more daunting than delightful.
+For some, shopping for holiday gifts is a fun challenge, perhaps even akin to a sportz thing, complete with a playbook and special shoes, or a plan for stalking eBay to snag an impossible-to-find toy.
+But for others, the thought of filling your cart to the brim year after year — especially this year — can be more daunting than delightful.

 If you don’t want to feel like you’re giving all your money to THE MAN only to fill your house with stuff you don’t really want, there are a few ways you can spend a little smarter this season — while still giving your kids all that sparkly, twinkly holiday magic.